paminks/palculator/README.md

 # palculator

-Palculator is a Free and Open Source Calculator App for Linux.
+Palculator is a Free and Open Source Calculator App for GNU/Linux.
 Written in Qt/C++.

 Locate palculator-main in your Terminal and make it executable with